yokolet/tranquil-beach/arrays_and_strings/longest_substring_k_distinct.md

 Output: `2`

-Explanation: `'aaa'` is the longest (sub)string with 1 distinct characters.
+Explanation: `'aa'` is the longest (sub)string with 1 distinct characters.

 #### How to Solve